[thrive_headline_focus title=”35 PDU’s – Project Management Institute – PDU Guidance” orientation=”left”]

-I am often asked if my PMP Primer will earn you your required pre – PMP Exam 35 hours of PDU’s (Professional Development Units).
+I am often asked if my PMP Masterclass will earn you your required pre – PMP Exam 35 hours of PDU’s (Professional Development Units).

 There are many ways to gain the required 35 PDU’s, and one of them, is under Category E, where they are earned via distance learning.
 This is fully supported by the Project Management Institute.